syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Troubleshooting.md

    ![Syncfusion Troubleshooter backup dialog](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img7.jpeg)

-3. Wait for a while, the Syncfusion® Troubleshooter is resolving the selected issues.
+3. Wait for a while, the Syncfusion&reg; Troubleshooter is resolving the selected issues.
 After the troubleshooting process completed, there will be a status message in the Visual Studio status bar as “Troubleshooting process completed successfully”.

    ![Syncfusion Troubleshooter process success status message in visual studio status bar](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img8.jpeg)

-4. Then, Syncfusion® licensing registration required message box will be shown, if you installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
-Navigate to the  [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key), which is shown in the licensing message box to generate and register the Syncfusion® license key to your project.
+4. Then, Syncfusion&reg; licensing registration required message box will be shown, if you installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+Navigate to the  [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key), which is shown in the licensing message box to generate and register the Syncfusion&reg; license key to your project.
 Refer to this [blog](https://blog.syncfusion.com/post/Whats-New-in-2018-Volume-2-Licensing-Changes-in-the-1620x-Version-of-Essential-Studio.aspx) post for understanding the licensing changes introduced in Essential Studio.

    ![Syncfusion license registration required information dialog in Syncfusion Troubleshooter](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img9.jpeg)